 A person should see a doctor if they have the following symptoms, which can be a sign of COPD:

 - difficulty breathing

 - frequent respiratory infections

 People with COPD should seek emergency medical attention if they experience any of the following:

-- difficulty walking or talking because they are too short of breath
+- difficulty walking or talking due to shortness of breath

-- fast and hard breathing that isn’t improved with medication
+- fast and hard breathing that does not improve with medication

 - chest pain that is new or worsening